Coast Guard, agencies continue response to oil spill near Baytown, Texas

-Coast Guard Sector Houston-Galveston Incident Management Division and Drone Team, Texas General Land Office, Innovative Energy Services, Gaither Petroleum Corporation, the Railroad Commission of Texas, and contracted Oil Spill Removal Organizations personnel are involved in the response.
+Coast Guard Sector Houston-Galveston Incident Management Division and Drone Team, Coast Guard Marine Safety Unit Texas City, Texas General Land Office, Innovative Energy Services, Gaither Petroleum Corporation, the Railroad Commission of Texas, contracted Oil Spill Removal Organizations and Texas Parks and Wildlife personnel are involved in the response.

-An estimate of 630 gallons of crude oil was discharged from a wellhead.
-The source of the release was initially secured but has since begun to leak again.
-Personnel on-scene are developing mitigation plans and strategies to re-plug and secure the wellhead.
+An estimate of 630 gallons of crude oil has been discharged from an out-of-service wellhead.
+One mile of shoreline is impacted and approximately 840 gallons of oily water has been collected.

-Approximately 700-feet of boom has been deployed in order to contain the spill and prevent impact to the Houston Ship Channel and approximately 2,000-feet of absorbent material has been placed along the shoreline.
-A Vacuum truck is also on-scene being positioned to begin recovering the crude oil as it is discharged.
+Over 6,400-feet of boom is deployed in three stages to contain the spill.
+Vacuum trucks and a floating drum skimmer are on-scene to collect and recover discharged crude oil and prevent impact to the Houston Ship Channel and the surrounding environment.
+Nearly 12,500-feet of absorbent material has been placed along the shoreline and workboats are onsite to collect soiled absorbent boom.

+The Coast Guard and the Railroad Commission of Texas and are working to secure the source of the discharge.

 The cause of the discharge is under investigation.